TritonDataCenter/rfd/rfd/0051/README.md

 the issue.
 The code review tool is not the best way to discuss a complicated issue.

+Before posting a code review, ensure that you're adhering to the programming style rules in the repository in which you're working and are consistent with the style of code you're modifying.
+Your reviewers should not have to wade through these kind of mistakes.

 ## The Reviewer

 As a reviewer you should follow the golden rule; give feedback with respect in